serolrom/Sergio/README.md

 - **Archery**; I used to have a [compound bow](https://en.wikipedia.org/wiki/Compound_bow) and went to an archery club with friends.
 - **Photography**.
 Yes, not only can I point and shoot, I can do it with a reflex in full-manual mode and get pic I want the way I want.
 I currently own a [Canon EOS 50D](https://en.wikipedia.org/wiki/Canon_EOS_50D).
 I can then process my photographs to a good extent in Photoshop.
 I sometimes use this skill to paint liveries for flight simulators planes.
 - **Cockpit gaming**; meaning that, besides flight simulation, I also play other games, but most if not all of them involve some kind of driving, piloting, sailing or whatever vehicle that can be virtually handled.
+- **Zen meditation**; though I've only been relatively successful at it.
+- **Writing**; they say a man has to do three things in life, and one of them is to write a book.
+I have attempted it more than twice, but I', still struggling.
+Blogging, journalling and other forms of writing have not really been much more successful for me.
+But hey, I'm still in my mid-forties and I still expect I can do it.
 - **A few more I'll be including**... sometime.

 ### Social media